SaschaZeGerman/loginbuddy/README.md

 With that, **Rebuilt loginbuddy as shown above** and give it a try!

-## Configuring 'real' OpenID Connect providers
+## Configuring 'real' OpenID Providers

-Loginbuddy is able to communicate with any OpenID Connect provider.
+Loginbuddy is able to communicate with any OpenID Provider.
 The only requirements are these:

 - you need to register loginbuddy as an OAuth client at desired providers
 - use **https://local.loginbuddy.net** as redirect_uri (reply_url) to make your life simple, at least, during your first steps with loginbuddy